gezishan/Test/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick and simple.
 =======
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.fdfdf
 >>>>>>> feature1